-It belongs to a class of drugs called selective serotonin reuptake inhibitors (SSRIs).
-These drugs act by blocking the absorption of serotonin in the brain.
+It belongs to a class of drugs called selective serotonin antagonists and reuptake inhibitors (SARIs).
+These drugs act by blocking the absorption of serotonin and other neurotransmitters in the brain.

 Trazodone can help certain people to fall asleep.
 However, similarly to other medications, it may work better for some people than for others.

-Doctors generally consider trazodone safe in small doses for sleep disorders, such as insomnia.
-But it may not be as effective as medications such as Ambien for these sleep disorders.
+Doctors generally consider trazodone safe in small doses for sleep disorders such as insomnia.
+But it may not be as effective as medications such as Ambien for treating these sleep disorders.

 If a person is having trouble sleeping due to depression, they may require a higher dose of trazodone.
-If this is the case, a person increases their risk of developing side effects from the medication due to the higher dose.
+If a doctor determines that a person needs a higher dose to effectively treat insomnia, they will also let them know that their risk of developing side effects from the medication increases.

-Doctors do not consider trazodone to be habit forming, meaning a person is not likely to become addicted to it.
-However, trazodone and other SSRIs may still cause physical dependence when people use them long term.
+Doctors do not consider trazodone to be habit-forming, meaning a person is not likely to become addicted to it.
+However, trazodone and other SSRIs may still cause physical dependence when they are prescribed long term.

 This type of dependence occurs when a person becomes used to the drug being in their system.
 As a result, they may experience withdrawal when the drug is no longer there.

 Trazodone treats depression and may help a person fall asleep.
-Some additional benefits include:
+The following are some additional benefits.

-- It has fewer side effects than many sleep aids, such as Ambien.
+fewer side effectsthan many sleep aids, such as Ambien.

-- It is not habit forming, but a person will need to gradually reduce higher doses on their doctor’s recommendations.
+- It is not habit forming, but a person will need to gradually reduce higher doses under a doctor’s recommendation and supervision.

 Trazodone can cause a variety of side effects in certain individuals.
 Some potential side effects include: